fredbi/go-experiments/go-openapi/README.md

      Perhaps it is just too hard currently to deal with custom templating.
   4. The analysis of swagger types is a bit confusing: using `analysis` was the goal, but instead we get a type resolver that is super-difficult to follow
   5. Model construction is super hard to follow.
 Almost nobody dares to mess with that part nowadays.
-  6. codegen is very difficult to test and test code coverage is not very significant (regarding templates).
+  6. generated code is very difficult to test and test code coverage is not very significant (regarding templates).
      We test "expected generated code" and only on a few occasions do we test the actual behavior of the generated program.
      All this testing is fine but eventually, it made the product more and more rigid as testing against expected generated statements generates a lot of impacts on tests even with minor changes in templates